 Fats are not the only ones responsible for your weight gain.
 Carbohydrates are also macros that can be deposited as stored fat if you don’t burn enough energy throughout the day or if you simply choose the wrong ones instead.
 I know that lots of diets will encourage you to eliminate the consumption of carbohydrates, but my recommendation is the exact opposite.

 Take your energy mostly from complex carbohydrates and not from fats or proteins.
-Consume whole grains (like whole wheat pasta) because they are richer in fiber and other nutrients, as I already recommended in the article about the basics of nutrition.
-Some examples of good sources of complex carbs are: whole wheat, whole grains, brown rice, quinoa, peas, lentils, beans, sweet potatoes, etc. And because you will also feel the need of something sweet, then choose to eat fruits.
+Consume whole grains (like whole wheat pasta) because they are richer in fiber and other nutrients.
+Some examples of good sources of complex carbs are whole wheat, whole grains, brown rice, quinoa, peas, lentils, beans, sweet potatoes, etc. And because you will also feel the need for something sweet, then choose to eat fruits.
 They are simple carbs, but their sugar is found naturally.

 To reduce your macro intake without estimating calories is easy.
 You must first learn and understand how to classify foods.
 Then make these small changes and reduce the portion size of them a bit for each meal.
-Try to eat less carbs, fats and proteins than you used to.
+Try to eat fewer carbs, fats, and proteins than you used to.

 3. Eliminate Table Sugar

 Almost everything that you eat and tastes sweet contains added sugars, in the form of sucrose -which is commonly known as table sugar.
 It is not to be found naturally like fructose in fruits.
 Unlike fructose, table sugar is a refined, manufactured product that can also encourage diseases such as diabetes, obesity and cardiovascular diseases.

 Which is why instead of eating sweets, you should choose to eat complex carbohydrates that are also rich in fiber and micronutrients.